 Our PSR students donate to the Missionary Childhood Association during Lent, as well as donating food items for our local pantry.

-Adoration – 9 am – 9 pm on Tuesdays our St. Ann Chapel.
+Adoration – Noon – 8 pm on Tuesdays in Church.

-Stations of the Cross – 7pm on Fridays during Lent in the Church.
+Stations of the Cross – Fridays during Lent in the Church.
+Time TBA

-Divine Mercy Chaplet – 3 pm on Fridays in our St. Ann Chapel.
+Divine Mercy Chaplet – 3 pm on Fridays in Church.

 Rosary – before 8:30am Mass